OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 Octopus can be used as a [NuGet package package](/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md), or can be configured to use an external feed (such as retrieving them from TeamCity).

-To push packages to Octopus during the OctoPack phase, enter the NuGet endpoint url (which you can get from *Library &#10140; Packages*; it looks like http://octopus.example.com/nuget/packages) into the **Publish packages to http** field, and [an API key](/docs/how-to/how-to-create-an-api-key.md) in the **Publish API Key** field**.**OctoPack will then push the packages when the solution is built.
+To push packages to Octopus during the OctoPack phase, enter the NuGet endpoint url (which you can get from *Library &#10140; Packages*; it looks like http://octopus.example.com/nuget/packages) into the **Publish packages to http** field, and [an API key](/docs/how-to/how-to-create-an-api-key.md) in the **Publish API Key** field.
+OctoPack will then push the packages when the solution is built.

 ## Consuming the TeamCity NuGet feed in Octopus {#TeamCity-ConsumeNuGetFeedInOctopusConsumingtheTeamCityNuGetfeedinOctopus}